alphacep/vosk-space/install.md

   * OSX M1
   * Windows ARM64

-Make sure you have up-to-date pip and python3 versions:
+Make sure you have up-to-date pip and Python3 versions:

   * Python version: 3.5-3.9
   * pip version: 20.3 and newer.

-Upgrade python and pip if needed.
+Upgrade Python and pip if needed.
 Then install vosk on Linux/Mac from pip:

 ```sh
 pip3 install vosk